Nine easy flowers to grow from seed

 Sow direct outside where you want them to grow in March-May, for flowers June-August.

 Easy to grow, with bright orange, red or yellow flowers.
-Nasturtiums (Tropaeolum majus) are vigorous and can be grown as a climber or allowed to scramble through beds.
+Nasturtium (Tropaeolum majus) are vigorous and can be grown as a climber or allowed to scramble through beds.
 They’re also a magnet for bees and are great for growing amongst your veg – they’ll lure white butterflies away from cabbages and aphids away from beans.
 You can also eat the flowers and leaves and pickle the seeds!
 Sow direct outside March-June, for flowers June-September.

 Perfect for picking and putting in a vase, fragrant sweet peas are easy to grow and come in a range of beautiful colours.
 You can grow them in pots or in the ground, training them up a trellis or a wigwam.
 Plant sweet peas near a seating area so you can smell them as you sit and relax.
 Sow your sweet peas in pots or empty loo rolls March-May, and plant them out in May-June, for flowers June-October.

 Also known as Nigella, this cottage garden favourite is perfect for scattering wherever there’s a gap in your flowerbed.
-It has masses of delicate flowers in blue or white, and attractive ferny leaves.
+Love-in-a-mist has masses of delicate flowers in blue or white, and attractive ferny leaves.
 It’s great for pollinating insects and the flowers, foliage and dried seedheads look lovely in flower arrangements.
 Sow seeds direct outside March-April for flowers July-September.

 This pretty little flower is often found in meadows, but it’s equally at home in our gardens.
 The original (Centaurea cyanus) has blue flowers, but you can also find varieties with white, pink or even red flowers.
 The flowers are a great source of food for bees and other pollinators.
 Deadhead regularly and you’ll have flowers all summer long, but leave them to go to seed towards autumn, and they’ll provide food for birds.